 Stetson Elementary School Wellness

 Stetson Elementary School continues to promote, provide, and participate in numerous health and wellness initiatives for students, staff, and the community.
-We've been recognized as one of the top eleven healthiest schools in Colorado.
-On April 24 at the Colorado Education Initiative Summit, SES was awarded $1,000 for its efforts in promoting health and wellness in the school.
+Stetson has been recognized for a fifth time as one of the top healthiest schools in Colorado.
+On June 7, 2018 at the Healthy School Summit, SES will be awarded $300 for its efforts in promoting health and wellness in the school.

 100 Mile Club

-The before school 100-mile walking club accumulated more than 2,200 miles during the 2014-2015 school year.
-We had 13 students surpass the 100-mile mark.
+The before school 100-mile walking club accumulated more than 2,200 miles during the 2017-18 school year.
+We had 12 students surpass the 100-mile mark.
 Students received incentives for walking various distances: 25 miles for a t-shirt; 50 miles, a golden pencil; 75 miles, a bracelet; and 100 miles, a medal.
 All participants received a certificate.
-The goal for next year is to increase participant numbers to 75.

-Some 26 students from first through fifth grades participated in the planning, planting, watering, composting and general care of the school garden.
+28 students from first through fifth grades participated in the planning, planting, watering, composting and general care of the school garden.
 Students grew green beans, cucumbers, carrots, lettuce, bell peppers, tomatoes, zucchini, broccoli, melons and other vegetables.
-With funds from the Falcon Education Foundation, the school purchase a compost tumbler and an indoor greenhouse.
-A Medicaid grant, along with donations from Walmart, Home Depot, Boy Scouts and parents, are responsible for the development of the garden.
+Over 200 pounds of produce was donated to Care and Share.
+Canned dilly beans, dill pickles, and green beans were donated to the FEF annual auction.
+With funds from the Falcon Education Foundation, the school purchased materials to install rain barrels, a drip system, and build hoop garden beds with hail guards.
+A Medicaid grant, along with donations from Walmart, Lowe’s, and ACE, Boy Scouts and parents, are responsible for the addition of 9 more raised garden beds.
+Preschool took responsibility of two garden beds and grew a pumpkin that weighed more than 90 pounds.
+This spring garden club will have a seedling and seed sale after school to raise funds to purchase tomato and pepper plants.
 In addition to the garden, students in kindergarten through third grade each have a flower box.

 Fuel Up to Play 60